Operation STIRLING (UKSF Selection)

 Day 5 (Test Route): 50 lbs

 Training Weekends - GBF is running training weekends prior to Operation STIRLING on the same routes, but with lower weights.
-Candidates for Operation STIRLING are encouraged to attend to test their fitness and will receive 30% off these five events:
+Candidates for Operation STIRLING are encouraged to attend to test their fitness and learn the routes:

-GBF Event Staff - The event will be staffed by former and active duty military including former and current SAS.
-You are kindly requested to not take photos of any GBF Staff without asking permission first.
+GBF Event Staff - The event may be staffed by former and active duty military including former and current SAS.
+You are kindly requested to not take photos of any GBF Staff.

 Cost - $495